 Daniella is finally ready to move on.
 After doing a careful inventory of her strengths and weaknesses, and an analysis of her relationship with Donald, we agreed that he had been projecting his own insecurities onto her, that she needed a man who was her intellectual equal, and that she was “just fine the way she was”…no need to dumb herself down in order to please a man.
 After a great deal of resistance, I encouraged her to try internet dating and she has recently met some very interesting men, one of whom has “distinct possibilities” for the future.
 The surest way to mend a broken heart is to find someone new, different, and exciting…and to learn from past mistakes.

 As you can see, outcomes in couples therapy are as varied as the couples themselves.
 What matters is that each party in therapy feels safe, validated, heard and respected, and that the outcome reflects the wishes of both sides as much as is humanly possible.
 There are no perfect solutions, and unfortunately, it may seem that when one party wins, the other loses.
 Not everyone gets what she or he ultimately wants and when the decision to separate occurs during the course of or as a result of couples therapy, it is painful for all of us, including me.
 Acceptance of a new reality and a new future then becomes part of the ongoing work, which I will continue to do if one partner wishes to remain in therapy.

 "The names in case studies and testimonials have been changed in order to protect patient confidentiality."

-See what some of colleagues have learned about relationship counseling:
+See what some of my colleagues have learned about relationship counseling: